Certified Nursing Assistant Programs in Iowa: Your Guide to CNA Classes and Schools

 To become a licensed CNA in Iowa, you must pass two examinations assessing your knowledge and abilities.
 The Nurse Aide Written Test is a computer-based examination consisting of 100 multiple-choice questions.
 This test evaluates your understanding of fundamental nursing concepts and patient care principles.

 The Nurse Aide Skills Competency.
-Test is a 45-minute examination that covers various aspects of patient care.
+The test is a 45-minute examination that covers various aspects of patient care.
 This practical exam ensures that you have mastered the necessary skills to provide quality care to your patients.

 The fees for these examinations are $55 for the written test and $95 for the skills test.
 Self-pay candidates have the option to take a written test at a rate of $50.
 Additionally, a skills test is available as well for $85.
 Several approved institutions in Iowa offer these examinations, with community colleges managing registration and scheduling.
-In the event that a candidate fails the examination three times, they are required to undergo retraining.
+If a candidate fails the examination three times, they are required to undergo retraining.

 The Application Process and Iowa Direct Care Worker Registry